AlisAquilae/Academia/content/Notes/Summaries/Water and Air Flow Numerical Techniques/WANT Summary Finite Differences.md

 0 = -u\frac{s_3 - s_1}{2\Delta x} + D \frac{s_3 - 2s_2 + s_1}{(\Delta x)^2}
 $$

-we find 2 times $s_1$, once in the advection component and once in the diffusion component.
+we find 2 times $s_1$, once in the convection component and once in the diffusion component.
 The advection component can be refactored into a component for each $s_i$:

 $$
 -u\frac{s_3 - s_1}{2\Delta x} = - \frac{u}{2\Delta x} s_3 + \frac{u}{2\Delta x}s_1